melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 You can also use any JSON literal by passing a quoted string to `bs.as`: `bs.as {json|true|json}` or `bs.as {json|{"name": "John"}|json}`.

-Sometimes, passing a constant argument to an external function is not enough.
-If you need to inline constant values, check the [`bs.inline`](#bs-inline) attribute.

 ### Binding to callbacks

 In OCaml, all functions have arity 1.
 This means that if you define a function